iot-lab/iot-lab.github.io/docs/tools/mqtt-broker.md

 MQTT broker as well as a C library for implementing clients and the `mosquitto_pub` and `mosquitto_sub` command line interface clients.

-The FIT IoT-LAB testbed provides an instance of the Eclipse mosquitto broker at **mqtt.iot-lab.info**.
+The FIT IoT-LAB testbed provides an instance of the Eclipse mosquitto broker.
 This instance is public and only **port 8883 with TLS encryption** can be used.

 ## Connect to the IoT-LAB MQTT broker

 **Important things:**

-> Any FIT IoT-LAB user can connect to mqtt4.iot-lab.info with its personal
+> Any FIT IoT-LAB user can connect to MQTT broker with its personal
 > FIT IoT-LAB credentials and a certificate file that is available either here
 > or on each SSH frontend in /opt/iot-lab-ca.pem.
 > Authenticated FIT IoT-LAB users can only have access to `iotlab/<login>`
 > topics and sub-topics.
 This ensures confidentiality between users when
 > exchanging MQTT messages.
 Only TLS encryption on port 8883 is allowed on the
 > broker.

+* MQTT broker is accessible on IPv4 at **mqtt4.iot-lab.info** on port 8883
+* MQTT broker is accessible on IPv6 at **mqtt6.iot-lab.info** on port 8883

 ### From your local computer